cake-contrib/Cake.ArgumentBinder/Readme.md

 How it Works
 --------
-Let's say when invoking Cake, Cake needs several arguments from the user before it can execute.
+Let's say when invoking a target defined in Cake, the target requires several arguments from the user before it can execute.
 In this example, it is deleting files from a directory.
 One option is to just parse the arguments using the Arguments Function:

 ```C#